-Join us in Bella Italia on an exquisite three-day cycle from the amazing architecture of Milan to the maze of canals that makes up Venice.
+Hop on your bike for an exquisite three-day cycle from the amazing architecture of Milan to the maze of canals that makes up Venice.

 Following an idyllic flat route, we ride through enchanting scenery, while we get fit, make a bunch of new friends and raise vital funds for your chosen charities.

 Our 355km cycle takes us along the southern edge of the Dolomites, Lake Iseo and the heavenly Lake Garda, passing through Fair Verona, the setting of Shakespeare's Romeo and Juliet, to a finale at the edge of Venice.

 We end with a free day to explore the canals and islands of Venice, while telling yourself a big “Bravo” for conquering an incredible challenge for the cause that means the most to you.